Keksuccino/docs_fancymenu/docs/faq.md

 ### How can I make the Player Entity render behind other elements?

-You can't.
-Due to how Minecraft renders entities, the Player Entity element will almost always render in front of other 2D elements, regardless of the layer settings.
+The [Player Entity element](./elements#player-entity) normally renders in front of 2D elements regardless of layer order.

 ### My Player Entity has only one leg!
 What happened?